cdelorme/learning_cpp/research_notes.md

 The use of "Early-Out" techniques is smart, because it reduces the necessary calculations.
 I suspect complex structures to have multiple bounding boxes, and therefore

 **Phsyics handling ontop of this will require significantly more reading.**

+## simpler menus

+I was watching the "Made Easy" videos and the fourth video of the MenuManager portion of the SFML Platformer tutorial was a great indicator that a menu does not have to be complex.

+Literally a black screen with text rendered to match the menu is all that is necessary.

+Even more versatile if the menu text is loaded from a file (because it can then be swapped out per language).

+A means of determining the index both in code, and visually by changing opacity at runtime (eg. focus/blur effect back and forth or vivid to dim back and fourth).
+The final step of each menu would be tied to specific events or actions.

+The only tough part here might be loading save data, but that's only a bit more complex than loading a text-file for menu items.